la2050/archive/_projects/2016/art-from-the-heart-an-art-and-movement-therapy-program.md

   - 'Community outreach '
   - Network/relationship support
   - Quality improvement research
+project_description: >-
+  Based on Dr. Federica Raia's ethnographic and participatory research, the Relational Medicine Foundation's key activities include: patient and student involvement in the artistic integration of Art and Medicine to aid the process of healing through collaboration with innovative and well-respected arts and cultural institutions, and the dissemination of research results to the community.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Federal
   research grant funding","Jobs per capita","Measures of cultural and global